rafaelsetragni/flutter_responsive/README.md

     ResponsiveCol(),
     ResponsiveCol(),

-    Text('It´s fine to use another widget directly inside a ResponsiveRow', style: JSXTypography.q) ]
+    Text('It´s fine to use another widget directly inside a ResponsiveRow') ]
 ),
 ```